nhaliday/lloyd/roompicks/roompicks.md

 a.
 End-of-Year Roompicks will occur between three days after the
     postings of the general OC pick order and three days before the actual OC picks.
 b.
-All members entering must notify the Secretary by three days
+All members entering must notify the Secretary and draw a card.
-    prior.
 c.
 A master list ranking all those who entered roompicks will be posted
     at least two days before roompicks start.
 d.
 Starting at the top of the list, moving down, eliminating people and